Perspective: Remembering what Gramps lived through

 Terry Astin of Janesville was thinking about the current situation with the COVID-19 pandemic and people staying at home because of it.
-In his 70s, he has several underlying medical conditions.
+At age 73, the 1964 Milton Union High School graduate has several underlying medical conditions.

 “I think all of us at one time or another have a tendency to kind of look at what’s going on and feel a little bit sorry for ourselves,” he said during a telephone interview.
 “I just tried to look outside of that.”

-After reading about what someone who had been born in the early 1900s endured in a lifetime, he was inspired to write about his grandfather, Lawrence “Shirl” Astin, born in Nov.
+After reading what someone born in the early 1900s had endured in a lifetime, he was inspired to write about the life of his grandfather Lawrence “Shirl” Astin, born in Nov.
 11, 1897, in the Jefferson County town of Cold Springs.
-Terry Astin shared a timeline of events and comments with members of his family line, and his cousin Phylis Hull Olson shared them with the Milton Courier.
+Terry Astin shared a timeline of events and comments with his extended family, and his cousin Phylis Hull Olson of Janesville shared them with the Milton Courier.

-“My grandpa is a good example of someone whose life probably went well beyond the frustrations and difficulties that we currently face,” said Terry Astin, who said he had a close relationship with his grandpa.
-That was true even more so after his father died at age 41.
+“My grandpa is a good example of someone whose life probably went well beyond the frustrations and difficulties that we currently face,” said Terry Astin, who had a close relationship with his grandpa and even more so after his father died at age 41.

 Lawrence Earl Astin was born to Shirley Astin (1874-1946) and Lottie (Rockwell) Astin (1874-1942).